 All monetary amounts in these Conditions and website are exclusive of VAT unless otherwise stated.
-Should the Customer fail to make payment of the fees we will be entitled to cease supplying current Services to the Customer and/or refuse the supply of new services to the Customer.
-ISP solutions will not credit any customer because of Fibre downtime caused by maintenance on a fibre line, break in connection, power failures, slow speeds caused by FNO’s network, load shedding, or any reason caused by third parties.
+Should the Customer fail to make payment of the fees we will be entitled to cease supplying services to the Customer and/or refuse the supply of new services to the Customer.
+ISP solutions will not credit any customer because of downtime caused by maintenance on a network, break in connection, power failures, slow speeds caused by FNO’s network, load shedding, or any reason caused by third parties.

 In addition to any other cancellation rights which the customer may have in these conditions, the customer may cancel the services at any time provided that they provide us with one full calendar month’s (30 days) notification – in such circumstances, the services will be cancelled with effect from the last day of the month during which the 30 day notice period expires.
-The customer will be liable for the full cost of any fibre line ordered by completing the application form and then cancelling such application after 60 days of its submission and before installation commenced at your property due to cancellation fees applied by service providers.
+The customer will be liable for the full cost of any connectivity and/or equipment ordered and then cancelling such application after 60 days of its submission and before installation commenced at your property due to cancellation fees applied by service providers.
 We will do our utmost best to make sure the network operators are actively planning, queing and are aware of your order and commit to communicate the progress of such orders with you on a regular basis.
-Customers must notify the us of a cancellation request in writing by emailing firstname.lastname@example.org.
+Customers must notify the us of a cancellation request in writing by emailing email@example.com.

-In case the assignment is withdrawn by the customer after conclusion of the agreement, ISP is entitled to bill the customer on a time and materials basis for all services, additional work, extra work and/or extra services performed by ISP up to and including the of withdrawal and claim compensation for the costs and damages arising from the withdrawal.
+In case the assignment is withdrawn by the customer after conclusion of the agreement, ISP is entitled to bill the customer on a time and materials basis for all services, additional work, extra work and/or extra services performed by ISP, delivery fees incurred up to and including the of withdrawal and claim compensation for the costs and damages arising from the withdrawal.

 The company, its directors, employees, designees, sub-contractors, agents, representatives, affiliates and suppliers shall not be liable for any loss, damage (whether direct, indirect or consequential) or expense of any nature whatsoever which may be suffered as a result of or which may be attributable, directly or indirectly, to the use of or reliance upon the site (including any information contained thereon) or the internet although we commit to present up to date and accurate information to you as far as possible.